Adolf Hitler: Defeat and death

 By 23 April, the Red Army had surrounded Berlin, and Goebbels made a proclamation urging its citizens to defend the city.
 That same day, Göring sent a telegram from Berchtesgaden, arguing that as Hitler was isolated in Berlin, Göring should assume leadership of Germany.
 Göring set a deadline, after which he would consider Hitler incapacitated.
 Hitler responded by having Göring arrested, and in his last will and testament of 29 April, he removed Göring from all government positions.
 On 28 April, Hitler discovered that Himmler, who had left Berlin on 20 April, was attempting to negotiate a surrender to the Western Allies.
 He considered this treason and ordered Himmler's arrest.
 He also ordered the execution of Hermann Fegelein, Himmler's SS representative at Hitler's headquarters in Berlin, for desertion.

 After midnight on the night of 28–29 April, Hitler married Eva Braun in a small civil ceremony in the Führerbunker.
 Later that afternoon, Hitler was informed that Mussolini had been executed by the Italian resistance movement on the previous day; this is believed to have increased his determination to avoid capture.
 On 30 April, Soviet troops were within five hundred metres of the Reich Chancellery when Hitler shot himself in the head and Braun bit into a cyanide capsule.
 In accordance with Hitler's wishes, their corpses were carried outside to the garden behind the Reich Chancellery, where they were placed in a bomb crater, doused with petrol, and set on fire as the Red Army shelling continued.
 Grand Admiral Karl Dönitz and Goebbels assumed Hitler's roles as head of state and chancellor respectively.
 On the evening of 1 May, Goebbels and his wife, Magda, committed suicide in the Reich Chancellery garden, after having poisoned their six children with cyanide.

 Berlin surrendered on 2 May.
-The remains of the Goebbels family, General Hans Krebs (who had committed suicide that day), and Hitler's dog Blondi were repeatedly buried and exhumed by the Soviets.
+The remains of the Goebbels family, General Hans Krebs (who had committed suicide that day), General Wilhelm Burgdorf, and Hitler's dog Blondi were repeatedly buried and exhumed by the Soviets.
 Hitler's and Braun's remains were alleged to have been moved as well, but this is most likely Soviet disinformation.
 There is no evidence that any identifiable remains of Hitler or Braun—with the exception of dental bridges—were ever found by them.
 While news of Hitler's death spread quickly, a death certificate was not issued until 1956, after a lengthy investigation to collect testimony from 42 witnesses.
 Hitler's death was entered as an assumption of death based on this testimony.